 Do you have tips to reduce abruptness?
 Please share them.

 Would you like to take your business writing to the next level?
-Try out my online course Business Writing Tune-Up.
+Try out our online course Business Writing Tune-Up.